 The purpose of this exercise is to practice leaving, not exercising per se.
 Significant physical activity only comes after two weeks.
 It may seem silly but this exercise helps people overcome the invisible barrier that stands in the way of getting out of the house to go exercise.
 These sorts of barriers are only rarely tangible, so it's important to practice overcoming them in small, incremental steps.

 Pamper your muscles with stretching

 Try some simple stretching exercises.

-Stand up with the leg you want to stretch straight behind you and the other leg bent in front of you.
+straight behind you and the other leg bent in front of you.
 Hold onto a chair or wall for support.
-Lean forward and down until you feel a stretch in your calf.
+Lean forward and down until you